Chase College Checking account review

 You’ll find a few other checking accounts at Chase, including:

-- Chase Total Checking.
-Chase’s most popular checking account requires a $25 minimum opening deposit.
-It comes with a $12 monthly service fee that can be waived if you make at least $500 in direct deposits into this account each month or meet its minimum balance requirements.
+- Chase Total Checking®.
+Chase’s most popular checking comes with a $12 monthly service fee that can be waived if you make at least $500 in direct deposits into this account each month or meet its minimum balance requirements.

 - Chase Premier Plus Checking.
-You’ll need to deposit at least $25 to open this account, which earns interest at 0.01% APY and comes with four non-Chase ATM fee waivers each month.
+This account earns interest at 0.01% APY and comes with four non-Chase ATM fee waivers each month.
 To avoid the $25 monthly maintenance fee, make sure to have an average beginning day balance of $15,000 between your linked checking, savings and other qualifying accounts.

 - Chase Sapphire Checking.
-Chase’s premier checking account requires a $100 opening deposit and comes with a $25 monthly service fee that’s waived if you keep an average beginning day balance of $75,000 between your linked checking, savings and other qualifying accounts.
+Chase’s premier checking account comes with a $25 monthly service fee that’s waived if you keep an average beginning day balance of $75,000 between your linked checking, savings and other qualifying accounts.

 - Chase High School Checking.
 Designed for students aged 13 to 17, this account must be linked to a parent’s personal checking account, which in turn waives the $6 monthly service fee.